HaotianLu/Movie_Recommend_System_Algorithm/README.md

 ## Project 4: Algorithm Implementation and Evaluation: Collaborative Filtering

+### ** To view the final report for the project, go to "doc" folder and look for "proj4_grp9.pdf".
+### ** To rerun the codes and examine the details, go to "doc" folder and run "Main.Rmd"

 + Project summary: In this project we explore different approaches to matrix factorization on ml-small dataset.
 Specifically, when performing matrix factorization with user and movie biases, as well as global bias, we explore what post-processing will improve performance.
 When we apply KNN post processing we see few improvements.
 Meanwhile, after applying KRR the results do improve.